About Our Program

 The study of English at the College of St. Bendedict's and Saint John's University combines literature and literary history with cultural studies, literary theory, film, and creative and analytical writing; this multiplicity within the field of English studies leads to constant investigation of the relationship between individual agency and language.

 As globalization brings the world closer together, our ability to understand complex human issues from multiple perspectives becomes ever more vital.
 Amidst so many tangled narratives, we need to hear individual voices without reducing human complexity into what Nigerian writer Chimamanda Adichie has called "the danger of a single story."

-Individuals who want to write their own story--and those who want to have a voice in the ways that we understand, portray, and speak to one another--require the ability to read perceptively and critically, to understand complex human narratives, to recognize how contexts shape meaning, and to see how language potentially unites or divides us.
+Individuals who want to write their own story—and those who want to have a voice in the ways that we understand, portray, and speak to one another—require the ability to read perceptively and critically, to understand complex human narratives, to recognize how contexts shape meaning, and to understand how language has the power to unite or divide us.

 English graduates will:

 - Demonstrate knowledge of literary genres, literary criticism, cultural theory, and different literary traditions, and then apply relevant methods of interpretation and criticism.

 - Understand the formal elements of literary genres (e.g. poetry, short story, novel, drama, film, etc.), their historical development, and cultural variations as well as various forms of cultural production and cultural theory, including the study of historical and contemporary issues in the fields of literary and cultural studies.
 Students will understand the history and development, as well as the aesthetic and ideological dimensions of literary traditions in English.